Hospicio de San Jose: Commemorative markers

 The Hospicio de San José has two historical markers.
 The first, in English, was from the Historical Research and Markers Committee and was unveiled on October 17, 1939.
 In 1977, a second historical marker in Tagalog was given by the National Historical Institute.

 1939 Marker

-The first historical marker of Hospicio de San José was installed in October 17, 1939, at Ayala Boulevard, San Miguel, Manila.
+The first historical marker of Hospicio de San José was installed on October 17, 1939, at Ayala Boulevard, San Miguel, Manila.
 It was installed by Historical Research and Markers Committee.